 Next to Choose delivery groups, type to find a delivery group or select a group or groups in the list.
 The groups you select appear in the Delivery groups to receive app assignment list.

 Apps are always delivered to the device assigned to the delivery group.
-It doesn’t matter whether the app is optional or required because there is no store for Citrix workspace hub devices.
+It doesn’t matter whether the app is optional or required because there is no store for Citrix Ready workspace hub devices.

 Workspace hub device management